 7. Registration Information

 Additional course information students need prior to registering for a course.
 Courses are offered Face-to-Face unless otherwise noted.
 Courses approved for online are identified.
 Check the class schedule or department for availability.
 Additional information (e.g., Required Field trips, partial semester courses, etc.) will be listed here.
-Courses may be offered through CSU Online/Division of Continuing Education.
+Courses may be offered through CSU Online.

 8. Terms Offered